Click here to apply

 Funding Availability

-Washington State’s Department of Social and Health Services’ Office of Refugee and Immigrant Assistance (ORIA) anticipates the availability of approximately $3.1 million for 13-20 sub-grants with Refugee School Impact funds.
-Grant funding from School’s Out Washington (SOWA) is contingent upon SOWA receiving a 2025-2026 contract from ORIA for Program Administration of the Refugee School Impact Program.
+Washington State’s Department of Social and Health Services’ Office of Refugee and Immigrant Assistance (ORIA) anticipates the availability of approximately $2M.
+Grants will typically range between $10,000 and $130,000.
+Grant funding from School’s Out Washington (SOWA) is contingent upon SOWA receiving Refugee School Impact funding from ORIA.